Progressive Keys

 My lesson schedule follows the school district's calendar for the school year.
 There are no lessons during the fall, spring, and holiday breaks.
 A few “flexible weeks” are built into the calendar to allow for rescheduling as needed.
 In case of sickness or a conflict with scheduling, virtual lessons are offered or may be rescheduled.

 There are 2 formal recitals during the school year which are held at the Farmington library auditorium.
-Recitals will take place in the fall (November) and early spring (March or April).
+Recitals will take place in the fall (November) and spring (April).
 I hold optional performance classes at my home studio in preparation for recitals, and during December to perform Christmas music.

 Reviews... coming soon